Summary

 Tuxedo Trends and Traditions

 So let’s start with tradition.
-The most traditional look is a black or dark tuxedo jacket with a black satin bow tie, vest, matching tuxedo pants and patent leather shoes.
+The most traditional look is a black or dark tuxedo jacket with a black satin bow tie, vest, matching tuxedo trousers, and patent leather black shoes.
+Black tuxedos are your go-to for a formal evening occasion.

 Another long-time tradition is wearing a velvet tuxedo jacket.
 Although we don’t see many velvet tuxedo jackets at formal events, it is an option that will allow you to stay with tradition and stand out in a classy way.